-Eric Sager is a Principal Geologist based in Florida with over 22 years of experience working collaboratively to build project teams that solve complex problems and meet client expectations.
+Eric Sager is a Senior Principal Geologist based in Florida with over 22 years of experience working collaboratively to build project teams that solve complex problems and meet client expectations.

 Eric’s practice includes site investigations, conceptual site model development, feasibility studies, remedial design and implementation, and long-term monitoring for sites contaminated by volatile organic compounds, petroleum hydrocarbons, polychlorinated biphenyls, pesticides, herbicides, metals, and several emerging contaminants of concern in various media.